district10/es6features/README.md

 }
 ```

-Iteration is based on these duck-typed interfaces (using [TypeScript](http://typescriptlang.org) type syntax for exposition only):
+Iteration is based on these duck-typed interfaces (using [TypeScript](http://typescriptlang.org) type syntax for exposition only): /* todo */
 ```TypeScript
 interface IteratorResult {
   done: boolean;